Nyla Poole chasing competition on the track - Mississippi's Best Community Newspaper

 She said running is a mental hurdle, so she tries to get in the right headspace and focus on what she needs to do.
 The 800-meter race is the hardest race to run.

 “It is the most thoughtful race,” Poole said.
-“You have to asses everything.
-You asses your start, getting good positioning during that first lap.
+“You have to assess everything.
+You assess your start, getting good positioning during that first lap.
 Once you finish your first lap, you are trying to find out if you have more to give.
 It is a lot of thinking going on in this race.”

 During the 800, Poole has to pay attention to what her opponents are doing and counter their moves.
 The race is one long thought process, she said.